Want to know my secret elderflower cordial recipe? Read on for the full details!

 Hope you enjoy this elderflower cordial recipe – bottoms up!

 ps: keep an eye out for elderberries later in the season.
 You can make this delicious non-alcoholic spiced elderberry syrup from them!
 I made a small batch last year, which we used up far too quickly.
-I have made a mental note to make triple what I made as it was just incredible (and I’m not 100% certain if it was down to the syrup but I didn’t catch the cold once over the winter season…).
+I have made a mental note to make triple what I made as it was just incredible (and I’m not 100% certain if it was down to the syrup but I didn’t catch a cold once over the winter season…).